jazho76/speculative_execution_exp/README.md

 The core gadget in in speculative_exploit.s:

 - Reads a byte from the target address
-- Uses that byte to index into the encoding buffer
+- Uses that byte to index into the communication buffer
 - Touches a specific cache line transiently
 - Eventually faults, but leaves cache state behind